Rocket Con postponed, WonderCon canceled, what about Comic-Con?

 Anaheim’s WonderCon — a subsidiary of Comic-Con International: San Diego — also canceled their three-day show next month with no word on a new date, “to protect public health and slow the rate of transmission of COVID-19,” says the organization in part.
 “We will begin processing refunds for badge purchases in the coming days ….
 We continue to work closely with officials in San Diego and at this time no decision has been made regarding the rescheduling of Comic-Con slated to take place this summer; July 23-26, 2020.”

 (Just hours before the aforementioned announcements, WonderCon stated the exact opposite: “At this time both shows, WonderCon Anaheim and Comic-Con in San Diego, are moving forward as scheduled,” — which confused many local cosplayers and comic book fans as the cancellation posts went viral.)

 Billy Khang, an Imperial Valley news reporter from Linda Vista, noticed the “switch up” before the weekend.

 “Canceling or postponing WonderCon was the right thing to do,” he said to me on March 15.
 “The fact that so many people from all over the world attend that event, would have been a huge liability on the organizers’ hands.
-Also it would’ve look bad if they kept it going while other places like Disneyland and the March 12-15 Emerald City Comic Con [in Seattle], chose otherwise.
+Also, it would’ve looked bad if they kept it going while other places like Disneyland and the March 12-15 Emerald City Comic Con [in Seattle], chose otherwise.
 It shows that it’s not just about money, but that they care about the fans.”